BGCG/project4/README.md

 I found the [Bootstrap 4 documentation](https://getbootstrap.com/docs/4.2/getting-started/introduction/) particularly helpful with creation of the recipe cards.
 Additionally, I utilised the Bootstrap 4 dropdown navbar code.

-In the image upload on the user post form, I found the following [w3schools](https://www.w3schools.com/tags/att_form_enctype.asp) and the [cloudinary](https://cloudinary.com/documentation/django_image_and_video_upload) documentation helpful in achieving this which suggested include the `enctype` attribute set to `"multipart/form-data"` in the form element to specify that the form is recieving multiple types of data.
+In the image upload on the user post form, I found the following [w3schools](https://www.w3schools.com/tags/att_form_enctype.asp) and the [Cloudinary](https://cloudinary.com/documentation/django_image_and_video_upload) documentation helpful in achieving this which suggested include the `enctype` attribute set to `"multipart/form-data"` in the form element to specify that the form is receiving multiple types of data.

+The [Django documentation](https://docs.djangoproject.com/en/4.2/ref/models/fields/) was very helpful in outlining different model field types which was helpful when I was specifying the fields in the models.

 The Code Institute course materials including 'Hello Django' and 'I Think therefore I Blog' for guidelines in setting up and deploying the django app, as well as implementing the CRUD functionality.